eastwdTW/VFX-Final/README.md

 pip install -r requirement.txt python server.py
 ```
-Then just open index.html in frontend, you can transfer the style of content image to style image
+Then just open style_transfer.html in frontend, you can transfer the style of content image to style image
+And face_style_transfer.html is to transfer your portrait(capture by front camera) to other style

 ## License